mikemoraned/fosdem/README.md

 I wrote this because, whilst I really enjoy attending FOSDEM, the amount of possible things to see is large and there is always a chance I can miss something.

+The [main website](https://fosdem.org/2024/) does have search, so, _to be totally honest_ I should also say I just wanted to play about with OpenAI Embeddings.

 ## How

 Indexing: